 Why It Works

-- Cream cheese in the dough means a tangy flavor, easier rolling, and a sturdy pastry that holds its shape for a bronzed, buttery, flaky cookie.
+- Cream cheese gives the dough tangy flavor, makes it easier rolling, and produces a sturdy pastry that holds its shape.

-- Baking the rugelach on stacked baking sheets prevents the bottoms of the cookies from burning.
+- Baking the rugelach on stacked baking sheets prevents the bottoms of the cookies from becoming too dark.

 My grandmother was famous for her rugelach: She kept them at the ready under a cake dome where us kids could easily reach them, and she offered them at bake sales and parties.
-Hers were the “American-style," made with cream cheese dough, and always included a secret ingredient: fresh breadcrumbs sprinkled over the filling to keep it in place.
+Hers were the “American-style."
+She made the dough with cream cheese, and always included a secret ingredient: fresh breadcrumbs sprinkled over the filling to keep it in place and prevent the jam from being overly runny.
+While I love classic rugelach, I also enjoy filling the pastry with raspberry jam, Nutella, or savory onion jam.

-Also, what shape?
 My grandmother always rolled her cookies into crescents, which takes a little more time, but you can also choose spirals.
-This classic rugelach recipe has a more detailed explanation of making the dough and shaping.
+(You can read more about the essential techniques to making great rugelach dough and how to best shape it in my recipe for classic rugelach.)

-Lastly, I bake rugelach on two stacked baking sheets, which tempers the heat and ensures you get golden, caramelized bottoms, instead of burnt ones.
+However you choose to shape it, be sure to bake them on two stacked baking sheets, which tempers the heat and ensures you get golden, caramelized bottoms instead of burnt ones.

-For this raspberry-almond version, I add a whisper of orange zest to the dough, which zings in contrast with the jammy filling studded with nuts.
+For this raspberry-almond version, I add a whisper of orange zest to the dough, which shines alongside a jammy raspberry filling studded with nuts.
 You can substitute any jam, nut, or citrus here—this recipe is like a roadmap to rugelach.
-Start with rich, flaky cream cheese dough; add the citrus zest; and wrap it around the filling.
-This is less about the spices and more about the jam, so select a good spread, and be stingy while spreading it.
-Just a scant half cup will do the trick.
+Add the citrus zest to your rich, flaky cream cheese dough, let it chill, then wrap it around the filling.
+It's worth choosing a good quality jam for this—just a scant half cup will do the trick.

 December 2017